muratk5n/thirdwave/en/README.md

 months travel, 2 months back), so a fleet of 3 ships continuously carrying LH2 will gets you that energy.

-Three ships are cheaper than three nuclear plants (alsoless dangerous), plus Australia already had the production sites.
+Three ships are cheaper than three nuclear plants (also less dangerous), plus Australia already had the production sites.
 What a slam dunk.